Internet Speed Test Canada

 EastlinkCable + FibreUp to 1.5 Gbps15–30msMaritimes

-• Fibre is fastest: Bell and Telus offer multi-gigabit speeds with low latency
+• Fibre is fastest: Bell and Telus offer multi-gigabit speeds with low latency, ideal for gaming and work-from-home

-• Cable is good for most: Rogers and Shaw offer fast speeds at competitive prices
+• Cable is good for most: Rogers and Shaw offer fast speeds at competitive prices, though upload speeds lag behind fibre

-• Starlink fills the rural gap: Where fibre/cable don’t reach, Starlink provides real high-speed internet
+• Starlink fills the rural gap: Where fibre and cable do not reach, Starlink provides genuine high-speed internet (100 to 400 Mbps typical)

-• Regional providers: Videotron (Quebec) and Eastlink (Maritimes) competitive in their markets
+• Regional providers compete well: VidΓ©otron (Quebec) and Eastlink (Maritimes) offer competitive speeds in their markets

 Find the best internet in your city:

-If your speed test shows you’re getting less than 70% of what you pay for, or if you’re overpaying for speed you don’t use, it might be time to switch providers or plans.
+If your speed test shows you are getting less than 70% of what you pay for, or you are overpaying for speed you do not use, it might be time to switch providers or plans.

 Frequently Asked Questions